SoumiK-777/Personalized-Few-Shot-Hand-Gesture-Recognition/README.md

 output/checkpoints/protonet_tf_efficientnetv2_s.in21k_5way_10shot_best.pt
 ```

+### Checkpoint archive

+The complete trained-checkpoint archive is approximately 60 GB and is hosted separately on Google Drive: [request access to the checkpoint archive](https://drive.google.com/file/d/1-w1O0k6PVhUnHrxNaPi5plWNjgk7zMI1/view?usp=sharing).

+The archive is access-restricted.
+Request permission from the repository author, download and extract it, then place its `checkpoints/` directory under `output/` before running evaluation-only scripts.

 ### Accuracy versus support-set size

 The grid separates 5-way and 7-way tasks and the three backbones, avoiding misleading aggregation across incompatible experimental conditions.